 This is dangerous in the sense that you are likely to lose confidence by losing in a time control that you are not supposed to be playing, or develop habits that are actually unhealthy long-term.

-Here is a video of how Magnus Carlsen (world champion) loses to an amateur (non-professional) since Magnus is playing too quickly as if it was a bullet game.
+There is a video of how Magnus Carlsen (world champion) loses to an amateur (non-professional) since Magnus is playing too quickly as if it was a bullet game.

 Of course, he would never lose to a classical against the guy but shows how a really fast time control (bullet) are not really a test of skill (the game is not bullet, more like a modified time format that is similar to bullet):

-Here you can get a sense of how fast this kind of time formats are and why it is so bad for learning (it is a different kind of chess), I don’t think anyone can learn from something like this early.
+In that video you can get a sense of how fast this kind of time formats are and why it is so bad for learning (it is a different kind of chess), I don’t think anyone can learn from something like this early.